Can't focus? Try our background sounds to help you focus and relax. Try Noisli for Free

 However there seems to be an easy solution.

-1. Disable App Notifications
+1. Disable app notifications

 Go into the Notification settings of your phone and disable all the apps which keep sending you notifications you don’t need.

-2. Set your Phone to “Do Not Disturb”
+2. Set your phone to “Do Not Disturb”

 This will automatically mute all notifications.
 You can schedule from when to when your “Do Not Disturb” mode is active and also whose calls are allowed to come through.
 Perfect to keep you reassured that if something important happens you will get the call.

-3. Enter Airplane Mode
+3. Activate Airplane Mode

-Muting notification will still show them on the screen so entering “Airplane Mode” is the best way to cut yourself off the web for a little while :)
+Muting notification will still show them on the screen so entering “Airplane Mode” is the best way to cut yourself off the web for a little while.

-Avatar photo Written by Sabine
+Avatar photo Written by Sabine Staggl

 Want to get notified when we post something new?